homearanya/active-escapes/src/pages/tours/pondo-voyager-hiking-trail.md

     - heading: Day 1
       subHeading: 'Arrival & Hike Day 1 : Wild Coast Casino – Nyameni (14km)'
       description:
-        - 'You can leave your vehicle in secure parking at the Wild Coast casino and will meet your guide here.
+        - 'Leaving your vehicle in secure parking at the Wild Coast casino, you will meet your guide here.
 Today’s hike is mostly along the beach passing remnants of a petrified forest, through to the stunning Nyameni river and then on to the Xolobeni village for a night in a local homestay.'
         - 'Overnight: <strong>Nyameni Village Homestay</strong> (Dinner)'
     - heading: Day 2
       subHeading: 'Hike Day 2: Nyameni to Mtentu (12-14km) '
       description:
-        - Today’s hike heads out through the cultivated fields of Xolobeni across the grasslands and over the red dunes through to Sikombe and then on to Mtentu.
+        - Today’s hike heads out through the cultivated fields of Xolobeni across the grasslands and over the red dunes through to Sikombe and on to Mtentu.
         - 'Overnight: <strong>Mtentu River Lodge </strong> (Breakfast, packed lunch & dinner)'
     - heading: Day 3
       subHeading: 'Hike Day 3: Mtentu – Msikaba (12-15km) – through Mkambati Nature Reserve.
-Self-guided day.'
+Self-guided day'
       description:
-        - Today’s hike goes through Mkambati Nature Reserve.
-Secret bays and waterfalls, zebra and blesbok wave gazing.
+        - Today’s self-guided hike traverses Mkambati Nature Reserve.
+Secret bays and waterfalls, baboon cave, palmiet rivers and zebra wave gazing.
         - 'Overnight: <strong>Msikaba tented camp  </strong> (Breakfast & packed lunch from Mtentu.
 Self-cater dinner).'
     - heading: Day 4
       subHeading: 'Hike Day 4: Msikaba - Luphuthana (16km)'